d13r/laravel-breadcrumbs/docs/contributing.rst

  Contributing
 ################################################################################

-.. only:: html

-    .. contents::
-        :local:

-To submit an improvement to the documentation, simply click the link at the top of the page to edit the file on GitHub.
-This will automatically be turned into a pull request.

 If you want to submit a bug fix, the information below may help you to get started.
 Make your changes in a new branch, based on the ``develop`` branch, then simply open a `pull request <https://github.com/davejamesmiller/laravel-breadcrumbs/pulls>`_ on GitHub.

 If you want to submit a new feature, you may want to open an `issue <https://github.com/davejamesmiller/laravel-breadcrumbs/issues>`_ to discuss the idea first, to make sure it will be accepted.
 (Or you can go ahead and develop it first if you prefer!)

+.. only:: html

+    .. contents::
+        :local:

 ================================================================================
- Developing against a real application
+ Developing inside a real application
 ================================================================================

 The easiest way to develop Laravel Breadcrumbs alongside a real Laravel application is to set it up as normal, but tell Composer to install from source with the ``--prefer-source`` flag.